Cats and dogs can be the best of friends. There are many cute or funny pictures to prove it on the Internet.

 With a few training techniques, some patience, and a little bit of understanding of how both dogs and cats work, you should be able to make your Jack Russell live in harmony with your cat.

 The trick here is just to socialize your Jack Rusell with your cat when he is still a puppy, and as time goes on, they might very well end up to be best friends.
+And, your cat might then be able to accept your Jack Russell’s quirky personality.

 In fact, Jack Russells aren’t the only dogs that can get along well with cats.
 A number of other breeds such as Dalmatians and Springer Spaniels are also known to be good around cats.
 There is nothing that says that Jack Russells are not good with cats.
 It was all in the hands of the owner to train them properly.